dotnet/docs/docs/core/tutorials/cli-templates-create-item-template.md

 ## Create an item template

-An item template is a specific type of template that produces one or more files.
+An item template is a specific type of template that contains one or more files.
 These types of templates are useful when you want to generate something like a config, code, or solution file.
 In this example, you'll create a class that adds an extension method to the string type.

 Open a terminal and navigate to the _working\templates\\_ folder and create a new subfolder named _extensions_.
 Enter the folder.